ValentinMorel/thread-pool/README.md

 ## Overview

-This project implements a thread pool using C++17, providing task management and logging functionality.
-It includes a `TaskManager` to manage multiple tasks and a `Task` class to represent individual units of work.
-The project is designed to demonstrate multithreading concepts and can be extended for real-world applications.
+This project implements a thread pool using C++17, providing Golang like goroutines.
+(At least an attempt)

 ---

 ## Features

 - **Thread Pool**: Efficiently manage a fixed number of threads to execute tasks concurrently.
-- **Task Management**: Add tasks dynamically, each with a unique name and duration.
 - **Logging**: Track task execution with detailed logs.
 - **Unit Testing**: Comprehensive tests using Google Test (GTest).